gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

-# A Semiotic Understanding of Artificial Intelligence: There's No Thirdness There
+# A Semiotic View of Artificial Intelligence: There's No Thirdness There

 Gene Callahan